MrHelwa/Shop_Management_System/README.md

 Models/ShopDbContext.cs
 ```

-### Connection String for SQL Server Developer Edition
+### Connection String for SQL Server Developer Edition (
 ```csharp
 Server=.\SQLEXPRESS;Database=ProductShopDB_ITP;Integrated Security=true;TrustServerCertificate=true;
 ```

-Replace the existing connection string with the one above.
+Replace the existing connection string with the one above. if you have Sql server developer edition replce it with the sql server developer edition I كسلت أحطه. شغل نفسك (the exixting string is sql server express edition)

 ---